 The entrepreneurial spirit is one of the characteristics I like most about Americans.
-And while I don’t think it is uniquely American, I think we do it best.
+And while I don't think it is uniquely American, I think we do it best.
 I think this is exceptionally illustrated by a few very enterprising ladies living in Paris.
-I think it particularly spectacular to do this in an environment that isn’t all that business-friendly!
+I think it is particularly spectacular to do this in an environment that isn't all that business-friendly!

 I've discussed this with Mr. Misadventures who is a French national and he wouldn't dream of doing it, yet these dynamic women are getting it done!
 I wanted to take a moment to introduce or re-introduce you to what they are doing in my favorite city in the world.

 Some posts on this site contain affiliate links, meaning if you book or buy something through one of these links, I may earn a small commission (at no extra cost to you!).
 Opinions are always my own and I’ll never promote something I don’t use or believe in.
 Also as an Amazon Associate I earn from qualifying purchases.

 Lindsey of Lola's Cookies

 [Update, Lola's Cookies has been retired.]
 Not only does Lindsey write one of my favorite francophile blogs, Lost in Cheeseland, but with her little business Lola's Cookies, she produces one of the few things I really missed while living in France.
 Her business came several years too late for my years spent in the land-of-every-dessert-except-cookies!

 I spent three years craving a good old-fashioned chocolate chip cookie!
 The closest thing I got to it was a subpar substitute from Ikea.
 Now with her partner, Chloe they are cranking American-style cookies for the Parisian masses.